 The Lost Township of Northampton

+Empires rise, empires fall, boundaries shift, names change.
 Every genealogist encounters past jurisdictions that no longer exist.
-Empires rise, empires fall, boundaries shift, names change.
 Only 150 odd years ago, Germany was a patchwork of 39 kingdoms, duchies, and principalities.
 As a result, the 1870 U.S. census indicated that my 3GG Charles C. Miller (1822-1885) was born in Braunschweig (Brunswick), not Germany as he would have been shown today.

 The American Revolution was another such change as 13 British colonies became states in a new federation.
 Jurisdictional changes are especially evident in the eastern half of America because of its deeper history and more complicated land development.
 On his excellent mapping website, Randy Majors points out: